Spewnman/gotShell/README.md

 - Text can be "typed" using different speeds and colors.
 - Requires a DIV with "gotShell" class to be the container for the Shell.

-FUTURE VERSIONS:
+FUTURE VERSIONS
-Ver 1.0
+Ver 1.0:
 - Automatic creation of element(s) from code
 - Custom CSS styles will be supported.

-Ver 2.0
+Ver 2.0:
-- Allow users to enter commands that will be interpretted by back end PHP Scripts using JSON.
+- Allow users to enter commands that will be interpreted by back end PHP Scripts using JSON.
 - Users can create custom PHP commands to be ran on the server side.

-Ver 3.0
+Ver 3.0:
 - Integration of many common DOS and *NIX commands.
 ...